 Yes, Goot Sam Sib is rather remote and they don't get a lot of tourists, but they still have a Goot Sam Sib Facebook Page!
 It's in Thai, but there are lots of nice photos there.

 Krathong in Soppong

 Our page about Loy Krathong at our Inn, the most beautiful festival of the year and a traditional one in Soppong.
-This year, Loy Krathong occurs on 28 November 2012.

-Eve Shan Dance
+New Year's Eve Shan Dance

 We usually try to do something a bit different for New Year's Eve, such as inviting some Shan musicians and dancers to get things going.
 Here's a short video.

 This is a Thai language blog page from one of our guests.
 Yes, the text is in Thai, but there are loads of photos from around our Inn that you can view, even if you cannot read Thai.
-A more recent link is here, with some photos of our new Java Hut, located just along the road outside our gate.
+A more recent link is here, with some photos of our Java Hut, located just along the road outside our gate.

-and Prehistory in the Soppong Area
+Caves and Prehistory in the

 An article from Citylife Chiang Mai magazine entitled "Discovering the Prehistory of Northwest Thailand", focusing on the caves in Pang Mapha, and the associated prehistoric culture that has existed here beginning perhaps 20,000 years ago.
 A very interesting article, with some good photos of old stuff like coffins, bones, ceramics found inside the caves.